 The Coup: Operation Ajax

-The plot was hatched between the CIA, Princess Ashraf and the US ambassador in Switzerland in early summer on 1953.
+The plot between the CIA, Princess Ashraf and the US ambassador was hatched in Switzerland in the early summer of 1953.
 On August 12, the Shah signed a decree replacing Mossadeq with Zahedi.
 But Mossadeq was tipped off, and the plot failed - loyal elements of the army foiled the attempt to arrest him, and a backlash ensued.
 The army took control of Tehran, while Tudeh-sponsored anti-monarchist demonstrations and broadcasts persuaded the Shah to flee - to Baghdad and then Rome.
-Looting and rioting ensued in Tehran and other cities - encouraged and paid for by the CIA., acting on begalf of the British and American governments.
+Looting and rioting ensued in Tehran and other cities - encouraged and paid for by the CIA, acting on begalf of the British and American governments.
 Mossadeq was yet to realise that the US was behind the coup - believing himself safe with the Shah gone.
 Duped by an American promise of aid if he did so, he ordered the army to clear the streets of rioters.
 On August 19 there was a huge pro-Shah demonstration, which ended with an attack on Mossadeq's house.
 General Zahedi appeared in the afternoon with 35 Sherman tanks.
 After a nine-hour battle, 300 were dead, Mossadeq had fled and his house was burnt down.

 Mossadeq was arrested, tried by a military court and convicted of treason.
 His popularity saved him from execution, and, after serving a 3-year sentence in solitary confinement, he was allowed to live out his life under house-arrest until his death in 1967.
 He became a national hero to Iranians, who (rightly as is now clear) blame the CIA and the British for the coup.
 Throughout his career he consistently supported democratic rule and freedom from all foreign influence.